 Seek for ourselves and for our children the full development of God's gifts, which is true education.
-Realize that education should continueEducation continues throughout life, and that; our communities are strengthened when we all-should share its opportunities and privileges.
+Education continues throughout life; our communities are strengthened when we all share its opportunities and privileges.
 Be ready at all times to receive fresh light from whatever quarter it may come; approach new theories with discernment.

-Friends are concerned to educate forEducation not only fosters individual growth, community responsibility, and a knowledge of God's world, andbut also a sense of wonder at continuing revelation in this changing universe.
-Religious-When religious education begins early is practiced in the home-as the child participates, all members participate in family silence, in prayer, in readings from the Bible and other religious works, and in family discussions.
-WeOur youth develop a sensitivity to God and an appreciation of the wonders of the world when we set an example in our own lives and seek actively to guide our children's development of sensitivity to God and the world.own lives.
+Education not only fosters individual growth, community responsibility, and a knowledge of God's world, but also a sense of wonder at continuing revelation in this changing universe.
+When religious education is practiced in the home, all members participate in family silence, in prayer, in readings from the Bible and other religious works, and in family discussions.
+Our youth develop a sensitivity to God and an appreciation of the wonders of the world when we set an example in our own lives.
 Thus children can learn how God works through and among all of us as exemplified in the life and ministry of Jesus.
-See ciricula advices at https://sites.google.com/site/bymreligioused/
+See curriculum advices at https://sites.google.com/site/bymreligioused/

-Meetings shouldFriends are encouraged to foster educational activities that bring all age groups together.
-Conferences, workshops, and retreats, organized by Monthly, Quarterly, or Yearly Meetings or other Friends' bodies, provide contacts with a variety of Friends' viewpoints.
-We should encourageEncourage adult members to follow their leadings in seeking education of all kinds-and to be.
+Friends are encouraged to foster educational activities that bring all age groups together.
+Conferences, workshops, and retreats, organized by Monthly, Quarterly, or Yearly

+Meetings or other Friends' bodies, provide contacts with a variety of Friends' viewpoints.
+Encourage adult members to follow their leadings in seeking education of all kinds.
 Be sensitive in offering the financial assistance sometimes needed to take advantage of such opportunities.
-(See also the Religious Education committee functions on page 183.)
+(See also the Religious Education committee functions on page 108.)